Telefonica/mistica-ios/Mistica/Source/Components/Lists/README.md

 #  Lists

 Lists are continous group of text whit images and/or controls.
-We currently provide two classes `ListView.swift` and `ListCellView.swift`.
+We currently provide two classes `ListView.swift` and `ListViewCell.swift`.

 Lists has two styles of cells `FullWidth` and `Boxed`